Lemon Pasta Salad

 This post may contain affiliate links.
 Please read our disclosure policy.

-This summer pasta salad is bright and flavorful.
-A delicious homemade lemon dressing, fresh dill and in-season summer vegetables make this lemon pasta salad irresistibly delicious!
+This lemon pasta salad recipe is bright and flavorful.
+A delicious homemade lemon dressing, fresh dill and in-season vegetables make this summer pasta salad irresistibly delicious!
 The perfect BBQ side dish!

-We make pasta salad all the time in the warmer months (like this Italian pasta salad).
-I wanted a bright and lemony version so I created this summer pasta salad which has quickly become one of our favorites.
+We make pasta salad all the time in the summer (like this Italian pasta salad, BLT pasta salad and caprese pasta salad).
+I wanted a bright and lemony version so I created this lemon pasta salad recipe which has quickly become one of our favorites.

-Serve it alongside your favorite BBQ dishes for a healthy and delicious side dish to feed a crowd.
-Or, eat it by itself for a veggie-forward main dish.
+It is the perfect fresh and flavorful summer side dish.
+Made with your favorite pasta, fresh vegetables, parmesan cheese and dill, which are tossed in a bright homemade lemon dressing for an irresistibly delicious summer pasta salad recipe that everyone loves.
+Serve it alongside your favorite BBQ dishes (like BBQ chicken, homemade burgers, chicken kebabs, etc.) for a healthy and delicious side dish to feed a crowd.
+Or, eat it by itself for a veggie-packed main dish.

 Lemon Pasta Salad: Ingredients & Substitutions